 Roof or pergola cover

 A cover is what turns an outdoor kitchen into a year-round room.
 Adding a pergola, a louvered roof, or a solid-roof structure protects your appliances, keeps you cooking through Florida's afternoon storms, and adds shade in July.
-It's also one of the larger add-ons, often $8,000 and up depending on the system.
+Approximate 2026 ranges:

 Is an Outdoor Kitchen Worth It in Florida?